learn-co-students/intro-to-capybara-online-web-pt-051319/README.md

 ![Web Application Stack and Tests](https://dl.dropboxusercontent.com/s/k2ypcn86btb6ajo/2015-09-29%20at%204.14%20PM.png)

-Don't worry if you don't know exactly what a model or a controller or a view are, you probably don't need too in-depth of an understanding to continue this lesson and learn a bit about Capybara.
-If you're curious, the following definitions should be enough for now:

 **Database:** Databases persist or save data from our application.

 **Models:** Models provide an object-oriented abstraction or metaphor for the data in our application.
 Our models do the job of interacting with the database for us.
 Our model can talk to the database by asking for certain data and using that data to create a new instance of our class.
 We can then interact with that data by using the methods and properties of the instance of that class.

-You've likely built some models already, even if they haven't interacted with a database.
-A model can be any class that represents real-world data or environments.
-For example a `Person` class or a `Dog` class.

 **Controllers:** Controllers provide the main interface and application logic.
 They deal with things like: "What data should I show a user in response to certain input from that user" or "What HTML should be sent to the user when they visit the /about page?".
 In large scale MVC applications, controllers are represented by classes, but really, lots of `bin` files could be considered controllers.

 **Views:** Views present information to the user.
 Any code that is responsible for presenting data or output to the user, from methods that use a bunch of `puts`, to HTML, to ERB templates, could be considered a View.
-In Web Applications, Views are generally represented by ERB templates that generate HTML.
+In web applications, Views are generally represented by ERB templates that generate HTML.

 **User/Browser:** The top of our application pyramid is finally the user.
-Whether describing the person using our application, the interface they use such as a Command Line, Voice, or HTML, or the program they use to even access our application, such as a Browser like Chrome or Safari, or a Native app, our application is responsible for delivering the user an experience on some sort of pre-existing platform.
+Whether describing the people using our application, the interface they use such as a Command Line, Voice, or HTML, or the program they use to even access our application, such as a Browser like Chrome or Safari, or a Native app, our application is responsible for delivering the user an experience on some sort of pre-existing platform.

 #### Basic MVC Flow